 Note.
 Table 7 shows rotated factor loadings for the 3-factor solution for the 24 items included in the final version of the scale separated into the three subscales.
-Loadings whose absolute value are less than .4 are suppressed.
+Loadings whose absolute value are less than .4 are suppressed (marked with a -).
 Items are listed in the same order as Table 3.